hswuhao/php-mapreduce/README.md

 $output = new LogToConsole();
 ```

-**Initialize and run** the Map/Reduce algorithm
+##### 6. Initialize and run the Map/Reduce algorithm

-If no options are passed to the constructor, only one reduce item is returned... a global aggregator.
+If no options are passed to the constructor, only one reduced item is returned... a global aggregator.

 ```php
 echo "Getting global data:\n";